nginxinc/nginx-openshift-router/docs/nginx-oss-router-install.md

 # Installing the NGINX Router

-**Note**: This page is temporary and will be removed in the future, as the documentation for NGINX Router will be made available through the OpenShift Origin official docs.

 ## Prerequisites

 * Build the Router image and upload it to your private registry.
-The source files of the image are available in the [Origin repo](https://github.com/openshift/origin/tree/master/images/router/nginx).
+Please see the instructions [here](build-oss-image.md).
 * It is important to upload the image to the private registry *before* deleting the default Router, as it will render the registry unavailable.

 ## 1. Log into the OpenShift Cluster